JLNYC/movie-review-app/README.md

 # movie-review-app

 # Purpose
-{untitled} is an android application that will allow users to rate the movies they have watched and view ratings on movies by other users.
+{untitled} is an android application that will allow users to rate movies and view movie ratings + reviews made by other users.

 # Technical Components
 1. API to IMDB